 noun. a temporary camp without tents or cover, used especially by soldiers or mountaineers

-Bivouac Ciderworks in North Park, San Diego is a place where locals experience the nostalgia of adventure while enjoying a tall glass of hard cider.
+Bivouac Ciderworks in San Diego is a place where locals experience the nostalgia of adventure while enjoying a tall glass of hard cider.
 Inspired by the minimalist explorer, the interior design evokes warmth and serves as an inviting place to meet up with friends and enjoy a change in scenery.

 The abstracted shape of a campfire informs multiple components in the space including the back bar shelving, the dining table legs, the wood cladding on the walls, the exterior bar-die, the wood-dye patterns on the tables, and the walls behind the swing.
 This motif is explored in a variety of scales and materials helping to blend these individual elements together to create an all-encompassing atmosphere distinct from any other.